 Halfaker, fighting to remain conscious, gave orders.
 She saw that Staff Sgt.
 Norberto Lara, seated in front of her in the passenger seat, had lost his arm.

 “Get out of the kill zone!”
 Halfaker shouted to the driver.

 The driver found cover and medics arrived.
 She was bleeding and lying in dirt.
 As she was treated, she wondered about the condition of Lara and the others in the patrol.

-“Courage Under Fire” was the 1996 movie title of a fictional woman officer on the frontlines in command of men.
+“Courage Under Fire” was the 1996 movie title of a fictional woman officer on the front-lines in command of men.
 Halfaker's story is the real deal, not a Hollywood script.

 “People ask me all the time if West Point prepares you to be a military officer,” Halfaker said.
 “I say, ‘Absolutely.’
 I was rendered combat ineffective, I was in a lot of pain, and I didn’t know the full extent of what had happened in the madness of a hostile situation.
 But I tried to stay focused and not panic.
 That was from the academy and the military in general.”